 Operational Advantages of Dome Design

-Dome cameras provide discreet, wide-angle coverage and superior vandal resistance, making them ideal for retail, hospitality, and public spaces.
+Dome cameras offer discreet, wide-angle coverage and superior vandal resistance, making them ideal for retail, hospitality, and public spaces.
 Some models offer 360-degree fisheye coverage from a single mount.

 Understanding Dome Camera Limitations